Can I bring my dog to the Nature Preserve?

-Even though dogs are not allowed at the Cache Creek Nature Preserve, we also recognize space for our best friends is vital and would like to assist you with finding recreational spaces to enjoy with your pooch.
+Even though dogs are not allowed at the Nature Preserve, we also recognize space for our best friends is vital and would like to assist you with finding recreational spaces to enjoy with your pooch.
 Scroll down to see two Yolo County parks where dogs are welcome to visit.

 Reptiles, waterfowl, songbirds, rabbits, deer, and bobcats change their path and patterns to avoid areas where dogs, perceived as predators, are detected.
 This includes smelling left behind urine or feces after a dog is no longer present.

-dogs cause death by transmitting deadly diseases including rabies, giardia, distemper, parvovirus, and toxoplasmosis.
+Dogs cause death by transmitting deadly diseases including rabies, giardia, distemper, parvovirus, and toxoplasmosis.
 Additionally, wildlife can transmit diseases to domestic animals.